 - Room Service: There is 24-hour room service from the Club Kitchen, with a wider menu between noon and midnight when all the restaurants are in full swing.

 Soho House Berlin – Rooms

 - Room Types: Tiny Room ● Small Room ● Medium Room ● Studio Apartment ● Big Room ● 1-Bedroom Apartment ● 2-Bedroom Apartment ● Large Room ● Extra Large Room ● 2-Bedroom Loft ● 3-Bedroom Loft

 - Smoking Rooms: Soho House Berlin is 100% smoke-free, except for the roof terrace where smoking is permitted.

 - Best Room: The 3-Bedroom Loft sleeps 6 in 3 king-sized beds (2 can be converted into twin rooms), with over 250sqm (almost 2,700 sq ft) of living space with floor-to-ceiling windows.
 It has a full bar and fully-equipped kitchen (dishwasher, washer/dryer, fridge, combination oven, Nespresso machine).
 The sitting/dining area has bespoke furniture, TVs with Sky+, a kicker table, a grand piano, and DJ decks.
-Each bedroom has its own TV and Bose iPod dock, as well as its own bathroom with rain shower, heated towel rail and underfloor heating, a range of complimentary full-size Cowshed products and other amenities (toothbrush, sanitary and hygiene products), hairdryer, and hair straightener.
+Each bedroom has its own TV and Bose Bluetooth speaker, as well as its own bathroom with rain shower, heated towel rail and underfloor heating, a range of complimentary full-size Cowshed products and other amenities (toothbrush, sanitary and hygiene products), hairdryer, and hair straightener.
 One of the rooms also has a bathtub.

 - Family Rooms: The 3-Bedroom Loft is perfect for families, sleeping up to 6 people, and featuring a kitchen and washing machine.